sandesh212/traininggov-scraper/EXECUTABLE_SUMMARY.md

-# ✅ ONE-CLICK EXECUTABLE - SETUP COMPLETE!
+# ✅ One-Click Executable — Setup Complete

 ## 🎯 What You Now Have